Penny (United States coin): History of composition

 The isotope composition of early coins spanning the period 1828 to 1843 reflects the copper from Cornish ores from England, while coins after 1850 reflect the Keweenaw Peninsula, Michigan ores, a finding consistent with historical records.

 In 1943, at the peak of World War II, zinc-coated steel cents were made for a short time because of war demands for copper.
 A few copper cents from 1943 were produced from 1942 planchets remaining in the bins.
 Similarly, some 1944 steel cents have been confirmed.
 From 1944 to 1946, salvaged ammunition shells made their way into the minting process, and it was not uncommon to see coins featuring streaks of brass or having a considerably darker finish than other issues.

-During the early 1970s, the price of copper rose to the point where the cent contained almost one cent's worth of copper.
-This led the Mint to test alternative metals, including aluminum and bronze-clad steel.
+In the early 1970s, the price of copper rose to the point where the cent contained almost one cent's worth of copper.
+This led the mint to test alternative metals, including aluminum and bronze-clad steel.
 Aluminum was chosen, and over 1.5 million samples of the 1974 aluminum cent were struck before ultimately being rejected.

 The cent's composition was changed in 1982 because the value of the copper in the coin started to rise above one cent.
 Some 1982 cents used the 97.5% zinc composition, while others used the 95% copper composition.
 United States cents minted after 1982 have been zinc with copper plating.
 The bronze and copper cents can be distinguished from the newer zinc cents by dropping the coins on a solid surface, or by flipping them in the air with one's thumb.
 The predominantly zinc coins make a lower-pitched "clunk" when hitting the surface, and make no sound when flipped in the air; while the copper coins produce a higher-pitched ringing sound.
-In addition, a full 50-cent roll of pre-1982/3 coins weighs 5.4 oz compared to a post-1982–83 roll which weighs 4.4 oz.
+A full 50-cent roll of pre-1982–83 coins weighs 5.4 oz compared to a post-1982–83 roll which weighs 4.4 oz.

 Designs

 The coin has gone through several designs over its two-hundred-year time frame.
 The original cent coin manufactured by the U.S. Mint featured Lady Liberty.
 One design featuring Lady Liberty was cut by Henry Voigt, but these coins were likely experimental, and did not enter circulation.
 William Russel Birch is believed to have been the artist who rendered the flowing hair design of Lady Liberty on the original cut cent.

-Until 1857 it was about the size of the current U.S. dollar coins (Susan B. Anthony through present dollars).
+Until 1857, it was about the size of the current U.S. dollar coins, Susan B. Anthony to present dollars.
 Shown below are the different cent designs that have been produced; mintage figures can be found at United States cent mintage figures.